joe-arul/machine_translation/README.md

 I initially wanted to build a model to translate English to **Tamil** which happens to be my Native Language so that I could work with the translations easily.
 But due to less number of available sentence pairs (207) on the https://www.manythings.org/anki/ website for this language, I picked **Hebrew**.

-Though Hebrew has been a language of fascination for me for a while now, there are a few other important reasons I picked Hebrew for learning machine translation.
+Though Hebrew has been a language of fascination for me for a while now due to its Biblical association, there are a few other important reasons I picked Hebrew for learning machine translation.

 - Hebrew is **written from right to left**, it will be interesting to see if Bi-LSTM and Attention produces better results.